This page describes the management of users licensed to work with the WEKA Sales or Support system.

 - Manage organizations

-Additionally, the following restrictions apply to Cluster Admin users to avoid situations where a Cluster Admin loses access to the Weka system cluster:
+Additionally, the following restrictions apply to Cluster Admin users to avoid situations where a Cluster Admin loses access to the WEKA cluster:

 - Cluster Admins cannot delete themselves.